BigDaddyAG/MedBioPro/README.md

 # MedBioPro aka Medical Bioinformatics Project

-#### This is the GitHub page for the project done during the Summer Term's course of Medical Bioinformatics at the Freie Universität Berlin.
+#### This is the GitHub page for the project done during the Summer Term 2015's course of Medical Bioinformatics at the Freie Universität Berlin.

 ---